By: Alexandra Carroll, M.T.S., CMN Director of Communications

 “he descended into hell…” - The Apostles Creed

-In Jesus’s experience of hell, it is the Spirit that allows light to shine through the darkness; it is the Spirit which makes way for “life through the wounds of death.”2 In the mystery of Holy Saturday, in the emergence of life after death that will come to fruition one day later, it is the Spirit that endures and secures love between life and death; it is the Spirit that bears witness to what remains.
-It is this Spirit that “rewrites an understanding of love in significant ways, attesting to a form of divine presence that is difficult to see, to feel, and to touch.”3 The Holy Spirit is what gives life to that which persists despite death and narrates a new understanding of redemption.4 In this light, we are called to reflect upon the trauma experienced by murder victims’ families, and the incredible challenge they have to persist, to find life after death.
-In light of Holy Saturday, it becomes clear that the Spirit calls us to witness the suffering of not only the victims of crime and their family members, but also to all those on death row and all who are executed through the use of the death penalty.
+In Jesus’s experience of hell, it is the Spirit that allows light to shine through the darkness; it is the Spirit which makes way for “life through the wounds of death.”
+(2) In the mystery of Holy Saturday, in the emergence of life after death that will come to fruition one day later, it is the Spirit that endures and secures love between life and death; it is the Spirit that bears witness to what remains.
+This Spirit “rewrites an understanding of love in significant ways, attesting to a form of divine presence that is difficult to see, to feel, and to touch.”
+(3) The Holy Spirit is what gives life to that which persists despite death and narrates a new understanding of redemption.
+(4) In this light, we are called to reflect upon the trauma experienced by murder victims’ families, and the incredible challenge they have to persist, to find life after death.
+On Holy Saturday, it becomes clear that the Spirit calls us to witness the suffering of not only the victims of crime and their family members, but also to all those on death row and all who are executed through the use of the death penalty.

 In witnessing to the realities of our criminal justice system, redemption becomes the ability to recognize the life remaining after the experience of violence - to heal the harm in one’s life.
 In the space of Holy Saturday, amidst the death and devastation present, there is hope.
 There is hope in the middle, in the space between life and death where the Spirit persists and breathes life into those who remain.